ozmartian/QRoundProgressBar/README.md

 ```

 Now you can use the module:
-*(e.g. copy/paste this snippet of into a demo.py file and run with 'python3 demo.py')*
+*(e.g. copy/paste this snippet of code into a demo.py file and run with 'python3 demo.py')*

 ```python
 #!/usr/bin/env python3